Boris-Barboris/dpeq/README.md

     If the constructor succeeds, connection is opened and ready to be used. */ auto con = new ConT(
         BackendParams("127.0.0.1", cast(ushort)5432, "postgres", "r00tme", "dpeqtestdb"));
-    // when you want to close the connection, call... con.terminate();    // will swallow all exceptions
+    // when you want to close the connection, call terminate con.terminate();    // will swallow all exceptions
 ```
 ### Create table using *simpleQuery*